 This is no longer a luxury.
 This is impacting commercial success.
 The bottom line.

-The event will kindly be facilitated by Joanna Watchman, founder of Work in Mind and B2B agency Content Coms.
+We were delighted that Joanna Watchman, founder of Work in Mind, facilitated our event.
 Work in Mind is an online platform that brings together new thinking, ideas and research on healthy buildings and workplaces and their positive impact on our health and productivity.

 Joanna took a wide range of questions from the floor, challenging Chris and Caleb to address issues that ranged from whether people still want their own oasis of space in the office as opposed to a flexible, hot-desking arrangement, to the role of landscape design in and around buildings.

 And in keeping with one of our core themes, the importance of biophilia, guests were able to choose a pot plant to take away with them, tender and care for, connecting them with nature back at their desks!